 It can be difficult to understand whether or not you have an allergy or intolerance to strawberries, including other members of the rose family or the bet v1 protein.

-The fastest and most accurate way to find out which foods you’re allergic or intolerant to is with a food allergy blood test or advanced food intolerance test.
+The fastest and most accurate way to find out which foods you’re allergic or intolerant to is with a complete sensitivity test.
 Order one today to find out in just five working days and take control of your health.